 \section{Introduction}

-The notion of a perfect coloring of a graph arises independently in graph theory, algebraic combinatorics, cryptography and coding theory.
+The concept of a perfect coloring of a graph arises independently in graph theory, algebraic combinatorics, cryptography, and coding theory.
 A coloring of vertices of a graph is called perfect if, for every vertex, the collection of colors of its neighbors depends only on its own color.
-Other terms used for this notion in the literature are ''equitable partition'', ''partition design'', ''distributive coloring'', ''intriguing set'', ''extremal graphical designs'' and ''regular boolean function''.
-The last three terms are only used for perfect $2$-colorings.
-Perfect $2$-colorings might appear as the tight solutions of some extremal problems.
-I.\,e., if we have some tight bound for the number of vertices then the set of vertices reaching this bound must be a perfect $2$-coloring.
-This rule is true for Hamming and Singlton bounds in coding theory, Hoffman bound on independent sets \cite{Hoff}, Fon-der-Flaass \cite{FdF2} and Bierbrauer--Friedman bounds on orthogonal arrays (see a proof of the bound in \cite{Bier}, \cite{Friedman} and a proof for properties of being a $2$-coloring in \cite{Pot12}, \cite{OPPh}), Cheeger bound on cut sizes \cite{AlonCh}, \cite{Golubev}.
-A bound for a partition of subsets of vertices with the fixed average internal degree is proved by Krotov \cite{Krotov11}.
-This bound is tight and it is only reached on perfect colorings.
-In this paper we prove that the Expander Mixing Lemma is another example of an inequality that generates a perfect $2$-coloring (Lemma \ref{EMLclaim}).
-We prove a new upper bound for the cardinality of a subset of vertices in an amply regular graph with the fixed average internal degree (Theorem \ref{thEPPC}).
-This bound is tight and it is only reached on perfect $2$-colorings.
-Moreover, any perfect $2$-colorings of an amply regular graph is reached this bound.
+Other terms used for this notion in the literature are ``equitable partition'', ``partition design'', ``distributive coloring'', ``intriguing set'', ``extremal graphical designs'', and ``regular boolean function''.
+The last three terms are used only for perfect $2$-colorings.
+Moreover, perfect $2$-colorings of a regular graph are the same as the completely regular codes with covering radius $1$.
+A comprehensive survey of the theory of perfect colorings and related topics is available in \cite{CRC}.

+It is very useful to formulate the definition of a perfect coloring in terms of linear algebra (see \cite{Martin}).
+A surjective function $f:V\to \{0,\dots,k-1\}$ is a perfect $k$-coloring of a graph $\Gamma=(V,E)$ with quotient matrix~$Q$ of size $k\times k$ if and only if

+where $M$ is the $|V|\times|V|$ adjacency matrix of~$\Gamma$ and $F$ is the incidence $\{0,1\}$-matrix of size $|V|\times k$ for~$f$ .
+If we admit rational matrices $F$, then each $F$ satisfying equation (\ref{1eq:AFFS}) is called a perfect structure (see \cite{ATar}).

+Some years ago, Avgustinovich \cite{Avg} postulated the following principle.
+Each perfect coloring is a solution of some optimization problem and on the other hand, a tight (reached a theoretical bound) solution of any optimization problem in combinatorics is equivalent to a perfect coloring with some parameters that depend on the problem.
+The first part of this principle is not difficult.
+Such a problem can be formulated as Proposition \ref{Hamming} or as \cite[Lemma 3]{Krotov12}.
+Previously, we collected many examples illustrating the second part of this principle in \cite{PotAv}.
+In this paper, we consider a number of other examples.